AnyFetch/developers.anyfetch.com/blueprint.md

 ### Reset Provider [DELETE]
 Resets the provider internal token.
 This means next time this provider is called for an update, the token's cursor will be empty, and as a consequence, all documents will be resent.

+This endpoint is to be used for testing purposes, and has no reason to be used in production.
+Also note the behavior for this endpoint differ from `DELETE /company/reset`, which delete linked providers.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.